Minan1212/crypto-journal-2025/week01.md

     return result

 print(caesar_encrypt("HELLO", 3))  # Output: KHOOR
-This code encrypts any string by shifting each letter by the value of shift.
-It handles both uppercase and lowercase characters, and skips non-alphabetic ones.

 ⚔️ Possible Attacks
-The Caesar Cipher is very weak and can be broken easily using:
+The Caesar Cipher is not secure and can be easily broken using:

-Brute Force: Try all 25 possible shifts (only 26 letters in the alphabet)
+Brute Force Attack: Try all 25 possible shifts (since there are only 26 letters).

-Frequency Analysis: Analyze which letters appear most often to guess the plaintext (e.g., E, T, A in English)
+Frequency Analysis: Common letters in English (like E, T, A) make it easy to guess the plaintext.

-It offers no real security in the modern world.
+For this reason, Caesar Cipher is considered insecure today and is mainly used for educational purposes.

 🔁 Comparison Table
 Cipher	Type	Key Size	Security Level	Attack Resistance Caesar Cipher	Monoalphabetic	1 number	Very Weak	Brute-force, frequency 💡 Reflection
-I found Caesar Cipher very easy to understand and implement.
-It helped me grasp the basic idea of symmetric encryption and how alphabet shifting works in ciphers.
+This week helped me understand the basic principles of symmetric encryption.
+I enjoyed manually solving and writing the Caesar cipher in Python.

-However, I also realized how outdated it is — since even someone with basic knowledge could break it in seconds using brute-force or frequency analysis.
+At first, it seemed like a clever way to hide messages, but I quickly realized how vulnerable it is.
+The fact that it can be broken in seconds using brute-force or frequency analysis shows how important stronger encryption is in modern systems.

-It was a great introduction to classical encryption, but not suitable for securing real-world data.
+This was a great introduction to cryptography and helped me appreciate why key management and randomness are important for security.

 🔗 Resources Consulted
 Crypto101 – Caesar Cipher